irfanhakim-as/homelab-wiki/topics/forgejo.md

 ### Installation

-This details the installation steps for Forgejo as a Docker container:
+This details the installation steps for Forgejo as a containerised application:

-1. On a [preconfigured Linux machine](linux.md#configuration) running on a [virtual machine](../courses/vm.md#creating-a-virtual-machine-from-a-template), bare metal device (i.e. [Raspberry Pi](raspberry-pi.md)), or perhaps an [LXC Container](../courses/container.md#create-lxc-container); ensure that [Docker is installed and set up](../courses/container.md#setting-up-a-container-runtime).
+1. On a [preconfigured Linux machine](linux.md#configuration) running on a [virtual machine](../courses/vm.md#creating-a-virtual-machine-from-a-template), bare metal device (i.e. [Raspberry Pi](raspberry-pi.md)), or perhaps an [LXC Container](../courses/container.md#create-lxc-container); ensure that [a Container Runtime is installed and set up](../courses/container.md#setting-up-a-container-runtime).
 For simplicity, the following considerations should be noted:

    - Either [disable the firewall](firewall.md#disablement) on the system or [allow access to the following port(s) and corresponding protocol(s)](firewall.md#adding-allow-rule):

      - `3000/tcp`
      - `222/tcp`

-2. [Deploy the Forgejo stack with Docker Compose](../courses/container.md#container-runtime-usage) after preparing the following items:
+2. [Deploy the Forgejo stack with Compose or Portainer](../courses/container.md#container-runtime-usage) after preparing the following items:

    - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/forgejo`): This will be used for at least the database volume directory which specifically requires local storage.

    - **(Optional)** A remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/forgejo`): This can be used for anything else that supports remote storage such as the Forgejo configuration volume directory.

-   - A Docker compose file for the Forgejo stack on either app directory (i.e. `/mnt/smb/docker/forgejo/docker-compose.yml`):
+   - A Compose file for the Forgejo stack on either app directory (i.e. `/mnt/smb/docker/forgejo/docker-compose.yml`):

       ```yaml
       name: ${SERVICE_NAME}